gardener-attic/component-spec/doc/proposal/01-introduction.md

 Operating software installations/products, both for cloud and on-premises, covers many aspects:

-- How, when and where are the technical artefacts created?
+- How, when and where are the technical artifacts created?
-- How are technical artefacts stored and accessed?
+- How are technical artifacts stored and accessed?
-- Which technical artefacts are to be deployed?
+- Which technical artifacts are to be deployed?
 - How is the configuration managed?
 - How and when are compliant checks, scanning etc. executed?
-- When are technical artefacts deployed?
+- When are technical artifacts deployed?
-- Where and how are those artefacts deployed?
+- Where and how are those artifacts deployed?
 - Which other software installations are required and how are they deployed and accessed?
 - etc.

 The overall problem domain has a complexity that make it challenging to be solved as a whole.
 However, the problem domain can be divided into two disjoint phases:

-- production of technical artefacts
+- production of technical artifacts
-- deployment and lifecycle management of technical artefacts
+- deployment and lifecycle management of technical artifacts

-The produced artefacts must be stored somewhere such that they can be accessed and collected for the deployment.
+The produced artifacts must be stored somewhere such that they can be accessed and collected for the deployment.
-The OCM defines a standard to describe which technical artefacts belong to a software installation and how to access them.
+The OCM defines a standard to describe which technical artifacts belong to a software installation and how to access them.
 This provides a clear interface between the production and the deployment/lifecycle management phase.

 Though the following application areas are out of scope for OCM, it provides a common interface for compliance checks, security scanning, code signing, transport, deployment or other lifecycle-management aspects.
-If software installations are described using OCM, e.g. a scanning tool could use this to collect all technical artefacts it needs to check.
+If software installations are described using OCM, e.g. a scanning tool could use this to collect all technical artifacts it needs to check.
 If the technical resources of different software installations are described with different formalisms, such tools must provide interfaces and implementations for all if them and data exchange becomes a nightmare.

 The problem becomes even harder if a software installation is build of different parts/components, each described with